LtbLightning/ldk-node-flutter-workshop/SOLUTIONS.md

 Future<(String?, String?)> generateInvoices({
     int? amountSat,
     int expirySecs = 3600 * 24, // Default to 1 day
-    String description = 'BBE Workshop',
-}) async {
+    String description = 'LDK Node Flutter Workshop', }) async {
     if (_node == null) {
       throw NoWalletException('A Lightning node has to be initialized first!');
     }

     // 7.
-Based on an amount of sats being passed or not, generate a bolt11 payment
+Based on an amount of sats being passed or not, generate a bolt11 invoice
-    //  invoice to receive a fixed amount or a variable amount of sats.
+    //  to receive a fixed amount or a variable amount of sats through a JIT channel.
     Bolt11Payment bolt11Payment = await _node!.bolt11Payment();
     Bolt11Invoice? bolt11;
     try {
       if (amountSat == null) {
-        bolt11 = await bolt11Payment.receiveVariableAmount(
+        bolt11 = await bolt11Payment.receiveVariableAmountViaJitChannel(
           expirySecs: expirySecs,
           description: description,
         );
       } else {
-        bolt11 = await bolt11Payment.receive(
+        bolt11 = await bolt11Payment.receiveViaJitChannel(
-          amountMsat: amountSat * 1000,
+          amountMsat: BigInt.from(amountSat * 1000),
           expirySecs: expirySecs,
           description: description,
         );